What is State of the Planet?

 As a communications tool of the Columbia Climate School, State of the Planet’s purpose is to report new research coming out of the School’s centers and programs, and to cover issues in earth science, environmental science, and sustainability while utilizing and highlighting Columbia University’s expertise.

-Many of our stories are written by our communications team, but Columbia University faculty, staff, and students are invited to contribute.
-If you are a member of the Columbia community and you’d like to write about your research, opinions, or reflections, please see our blogging guidelines and contact us via this form.
-We publish stories in a variety of formats, including news articles, op-eds, photo essays, Q&As, and even poetry, on occasion.
+Many of our stories are written by our Communications Team, but Columbia University faculty, staff, students and alumni are invited to contribute.
+If you are a member of the Columbia community and you’d like to write for us, see our writing guidelines and contact us via this form.
+We publish stories in a variety of formats, including news articles, op-eds, photo essays, Q&As, data visualizations, interactives, infographics, videos, games and quizzes.

-All stories on State of the Planet should have some connection to the Columbia Climate School, be it via the author’s affiliation or by incorporating Climate School research and expertise within the post.
+All stories on State of the Planet should have some connection to the Columbia Climate School, be it via the author’s affiliation or by incorporating Climate School research and expertise.

 Who reads State of the Planet?

 Since State of the Planet got its start in 2008 as a collection of blogs, our audience has grown tremendously.
-We currently garner more than 2.7 million unique pageviews per year.
-And just as the Climate School’s research spans the entire planet, our readers come from all over the globe and from all walks of life.
-We are excited to continue growing our audience and finding new ways to make science and sustainability understandable, accessible, and inclusive for everyone.
+We currently garner nearly 4 million unique pageviews per year.
+And just as the Climate School’s research spans the entire planet, our readers come from all over the globe and from all perspectives and backgrounds.
+We are excited to continue serving our current readers and engaging new audiences.